Simply-laced quantum connections generalising KZ: Quantisation of potentials

-As a final remark, notice that two different anchored cycles $\widehat{C}_1, \widehat{C}_2$ may define the same quantum operator.
-This happens when their two underlying cycles coincide under an ``admissible'' permutation of their arrows: no arrow $\alpha$ may pass over its antiparallel $\alpha^*$.
-This is because the entries of matrices $\widehat{X}^{\alpha}, \widehat{X}^{\beta}$ commute if and only if $\alpha \neq \beta^*$, according to the defining relations of the Weyl algebra.
-This motivates the next definitions.
+Importantly, two different anchored cycles may define the same element of the Weyl algebra.
+This happens when their two underlying cycles coincide under a cyclic permutation of their arrows in which no arrow is swapped with its opposite, because all the coefficients of the matrix $\widehat{X}^{\alpha}$ commute with all those of $\widehat{X}^{\beta}$ if and only if $\alpha$ and $\beta$ are not opposite arrows.